 Neon River – Neon River is an executive search firm that specializes in working with games companies across both mobile and console / PC gaming.
 The company typically works across Europe and specializes in hiring leaders across key functions like marketing, engineering, product management, game design, data science and finance.

-Natural Selection Group – Natural Selection Group work with a number of games clients across both North America and Europe.
+Natural Selection – Natural Selection has significant experience of recruiting for games companies across Europe.

 As in many sectors, games recruiters sit within both large, global headhunting firms as well as smaller, boutique firms.
 Bigger headhunting firms are usually somewhat more expensive but have a strong pedigree.
 Smaller firms are often better value, although sometimes they can seem riskier compared to the larger alternatives due to their smaller size.